panoramax-project/DetectionTutorial/README.md

 ### Training our first model 👶

 Here we are, ready to train our first object detection model with YOLO !
-To do so, we need to extract the contents of the Label Studio ZIP export.
-You can name the extracted folder `hydrants_data_v1`.

-In this folder, we need to add a little configuration file for YOLO.
+We first need to create a little configuration file for YOLO.
 It should be named `data.yaml`, and have the following content:

 ```yaml
 train: /path/to/hydrants_data_v1/images